pangiole/akka-wamp/docs/client/future/pubsub.md

 ## Publish events
-Once you got a subscriber session as documented in the [Session Handling](../future/session) section, you can finally publish to a topic:
+Once you got a session, you can publish to a topic:

 ```scala
 import akka.Done